wyk9787/G-Compiler/README.md

 * -p --parse   generate the abstract syntax tree from parsing

-  - This is the only option that will stops the compiler from interpreting the output
+  - This is the only option that will stop the compiler from interpreting the output

 * -P --PARSE   generate EXTREMELY verbose parsing stages (Debug use only)